Azure/bicep-types-az/generated/recoveryservicesbackup/microsoft.recoveryservices/2021-12-01/types.md

 ### AzureStorageContainer
 #### Properties
-* **acquireStorageAccountLock**: 'Acquire' | 'NotAcquire': Whether storage account lock is to be acquired for this container or not.
+* **acquireStorageAccountLock**: 'Acquire' | 'NotAcquire' | string: Whether storage account lock is to be acquired for this container or not.
 * **containerType**: 'StorageContainer' (Required): Type of the container.
 The value of this property for: 1.
 Compute Azure VM is Microsoft.Compute/virtualMachines 2.
 Classic Compute Azure VM is Microsoft.ClassicCompute/virtualMachines 3.
 Windows machines (like MAB, DPM etc) is Windows 4.
 Azure SQL instance is AzureSqlContainer.
 5. Storage containers is StorageContainer.
 6. Azure workload